 If his "Kid Theater" performance is any indication of his actual performance in the upcoming Steven Spielberg political thriller, another golden statue could easily be sitting on his mantel in the near future.

-Bridge of Spies hits theaters Oct.
+hits theaters Oct.
 16. Check out the intriguing trailer for Tom's latest espionage drama below.